 AI-related failures jumped over 56% in the past year, many linked to bad inputs (Stanford, 2025)

 And we’re not talking about minor errors.
 We’re talking about mislabeled training sets, incomplete records, and outdated paper forms being manually typed in days later.
 This is how bias creeps in, trust erodes, and projects stall or quietly get shelved.
+This problem isn’t new—but the way companies are building software today is making it more visible than ever.

 Something else is happening: we’re starting to run out of clean, human-created data.
 That’s not speculation—it’s a warning that came from Elon Musk earlier this year.
 As more models train on synthetic or AI-generated content and sensors, there’s a growing risk of what some are calling an “AI echo chamber.”